-Contributors to the handbook offer a multi-disciplinary portfolio of methods, ranging from archival research and field ethnography, to biographical studies and music analysis.
+Contributors to the book offer a multidisciplinary portfolio of methods, ranging from archival research and field ethnography to biographical studies and music analysis.
 In addition to rich illustrations, numerous samples of notation and sheet music are featured as insightful study resources.
 Readers are invited to study individuals, music-makers, listeners, and viewers to learn about their concerns, their musical choices, and their lives through a combination of humanistic and social-scientific approaches.

-Demonstrating how transformative cultural differences can become in intercultural encounters, this handbook will appeal to students and scholars of musicology, ethnomusicology, and anthropology.
+Demonstrating how transformative cultural differences can become in intercultural encounters, this book will appeal to students and scholars of musicology, ethnomusicology, and anthropology.

 Table of Contents